 When I went through my divorce I had a couple, David and Vicky, that would invite me over to their house to hang out.
 We’d goof around which was great for my mental sanity.

-When I was ready to talk about the heartbreak I was dealing with in my divorce they were ready and willing to listen.
-I trusted them and I knew that what I shared wasn’t going to go any farther than their ears and it was very healing for me to get things out and let them go.
+When I was ready to talk about the heartbreak I was dealing with in my divorce they were there to listen.
+I trusted them and I knew that what I shared wasn’t going to go any farther than their ears.
+Sharing with them was very healing and allowed me to get things out and let them go.

 Talk to a counselor.